nolixul/nc-games/README.md

 ### Available Endpoints

-- `/api` - GET a list of available endpoints and the methods you can use on them
+- GET `/api` - gets a list of available endpoints and the methods you can use on them
-- `/api/reviews` - GET all the reviews in the database
+- GET `/api/reviews` - gets all the reviews in the database
-- `/api/reviews/:review_id` - GET a specific review by id, PATCH - increase or decrease the votes on a specific review
+- GET `/api/reviews/:review_id` - gets a specific review by review id
+- PATCH `/api/reviews/:review_id` - increase or decreased the votes on a specific review, accepts {inc_votes: number} eg. {inc_votes: 5} would increase votes by 5
+- GET `/api/reviews/:review_id/comments` - gets all comments on a specific review
-- `/api/reviews/:review_id/comments` - GET comments associated with the review_id, POST a new comment on a review specified by review_id
+- POST `/api/reviews/:review_id/comments` - posts a new comment for a specific review, accepts {username: "example_username", body: "comment body"}
-- `/api/categories` - GET all the categories in the database
+- GET `/api/categories` - gets all categories from the database

 ---